tunjid/Tiler/docs/implementation/pagination-types.md

     a cursor for new incoming queries.
 Alternatively, a new tiling pipeline may be assembled.

 In the cases where queries change fundamentally where key sets or cursors are invalidated, you will have to create a new `ListTiler`.
-However since tiling ultimately produces a `List<Item>`, distinct tiling pipeline can be seamlessly flatmapped into each other.
+Since tiling ultimately produces a `List<Item>`, distinct tiling pipelines can be seamlessly flatmapped into each other.
 To maintain a good user experience, the user's current visible range should be found in the new pipeline so the new pipeline can be started around the user's current position.